-(4) Something that should not be forgotten in discussing rehabilitation strategies is that a large earthquake often causes long lasting geotechnical problems.
-Once liquefied and/or weakened, soil can remain soft for months.
+Something that should not be forgotten in discussing rehabilitation strategies is that a large earthquake often causes long lasting geotechnical problems.
+Once liquefied, soil can remain soft for months.
 Locations with similar land deformations to the depressed section of Araniko Highway are to be identified and their causes are to be thoroughly studied to reflect the natures of weak soils upon rehabilitation/ reconstruction plans.